 The Federal Rules of Civil Procedure also recognize the important public and judicial interest in protecting confidential business information.
 See Fed.
 R. Civ.
 P. 26(c)(1)(G) (empowering courts to order "that a trade secret or other confidential research, development, or commercial information not be revealed or be revealed only in a specified way").
-Likewise, Supreme Court and D.C.
+Likewise, U.S. Supreme Court and D.C.
 Circuit authority recognize the necessity of non-public ex parte proceedings.
 See Granny Goose Foods, Inc. v.
-Teamsters, 415 U.S. 423, 439, 94 S. Ct.
+Teamsters, 415 U.S. 423, 438-39, 94 S.Ct.
 1113 (1974) ("Ex parte temporary restraining orders are no doubt necessary in certain circumstances..."); Carroll v.
-President and Com'rs of Princess Anne, 393 U.S. 175, 180 (1968) ("There is a place in our jurisprudence for ex parte issuance, without notice, of temporary restraining orders."); Omar v.
-Harvey, 2006 WL 286861, at 1 (D.D.C.
-Feb.
-6, 2006) (holding that an ex parte restraining order is appropriate where plaintiff demonstrates notice would render fruitless further prosecution of the action); Council on American-Islamic Relations v.
-Gaubatz, 667 F. Supp.
-2d 67, 75 (D.D.C.
-Nov.
-3, 2009) (noting that ex parte restraining orders may be appropriate in circumstances where notice is impossible).
+President and Com'rs of Princess Anne, 393 U.S. 175, 181 (1968) ("There is a place in our jurisprudence for ex parte issuance, without notice, of temporary restraining orders."); Omar v.
+Harvey, 2006 WL 286861, at \1 (D.D.C.
+2006) (holding that an ex parte restraining order is appropriate where plaintiff demonstrates notice would render fruitless further prosecution of the action); Council on American-Islamic Relations v.
+Gaubatz, 667 F.Supp.2d 67, 75 (D.D.C.
+2009) (noting that ex parte restraining orders may be appropriate in circumstances where notice is impossible).

-In this case, Microsoft's rights and interests in protecting its ability to obtain ex parte temporary relief, and the necessity of sealing its pleadings in order to effectively disable the domains in Appendix A to the Proposed Order, is paramount over any competing public interest to immediate access to the information Microsoft requests be sealed.
+In this case, Microsoft's rights and interests in protecting its ability to obtain ex parte temporary relief, and the necessity of sealing its pleadings in order to effectively disable the domains in Appendix A to the proposed Order, is paramount over any competing public interest to immediate access to the information Microsoft requests be sealed.
 If Microsoft's papers are not sealed, the relief sought would very likely be rendered fruitless, and there is a substantial risk Defendants would destroy evidence.
 Defendants are highly-sophisticated cybercriminals.
 They access Microsoft's services without authorization; hack into high-value computer networks; install malware on the networks to gain and maintain long-term, surreptitious access to that network; and locate and exfiltrate sensitive information off of the networks.
-See Supplemental Preliminary Injunction Motion, filed contemporaneously herewith.
-If Defendants knew Microsoft sought the relief set forth in the Supplemental Preliminary Injunction of David Anselmi In Support Of Microsoft's Motion to Supplement Preliminary Injunction Order ("Anselmi Decl.") ¶ 32, 33, 34, set forth in Exhibit 1 to this Brief.
+See Declaration of David Anselmi In Support Of Microsoft's Motion for Fourth Supplemental Preliminary Injunction Order ("Anselmi Decl.") ¶ 24.
+If Defendants knew Microsoft sought the relief set forth in the Fourth Supplemental Preliminary Injunction Motion, they could quickly adapt the command and control infrastructure used to secretly establish themselves on a victim's network.
+See id. ¶ 27.

-Given Microsoft's actions against Defendants in this case, even disclosing that Microsoft has filed a Supplemental Preliminary Injunction Motion gives Defendants the opportunity to change their command and control infrastructure, set forth at Appendix A to the Proposed Order.
+In fact, Defendants have shown that this is their intention.
+Defendants make and have continued to make unauthorized access to Microsoft's services and software, hack into a target's computer network, and in particular Microsoft's software, install malware on those networks giving them long-term and surreptitious access to those networks, and then locate and exfiltrate sensitive information from them.
+Id. ¶ 2.
+Given Microsoft's actions against Defendants in this case, even disclosing that Microsoft has filed a Motion for Fourth Supplemental Preliminary Injunction Motion gives Defendants the opportunity to change their command and control infrastructure, set forth at Appendix A to the Order.